tiepdotme/drawers-1/_pages/about.md

 <p>This blog shows preparatory drawings, rough sketches, storyboards and concept illustrations accumulated in the drawers over the years.</p>

-You can navigate the blog by tags using the right-hand side menu, and go from one post to another using your keyboard arrows.
+You can browse this blog by tags using the right-hand side menu, and go from one post to another using your keyboard arrows.

 <p>All works by <i>Yves Capelle</i> / <a href="https://alternatyves.com" title="alternatyves outc.">alternatyves outc.</a> / <a href="https://film-storyboards.com" title="Film Storyboards">Film Storyboards</a>, unless stated otherwise.</p>